joeireland/iot-core-workshop/Workshop4-HMI.md

    ![Create UI Group](images/create-ui-group.png)

+   - Edit your buttom button by Double-clicking it
    - Select a Group of **[IoT Workshop] Default**
    - Enter a Label of **Flash**
    - Enter a Topic of **mything/flash** and